Microsoft Azure

 Timer Resources Function Error

-• By default, Terraform or ARM will attempt to register any resource providers that it supports.
+• By default, Terraform or ARM will automatically attempt to register any resource providers that it supports.
 Verify that the following resource providers are at least registered, as these are accessed by the timer_resources_func function.
 See here for more information.

 • Microsoft.Compute